Adamant-im/AIPs/AIPS/aip-3.md

 }

 Contents explained:
-- `key` is a name of key for KVS record.
+- `key` describes contents of KVS record.
+Possible values must be described in future AIPs.
 String, mandatory.
-- `value` is data part for `key`.
-Mandatory, type depends on `type`.
+- `value` is data for `key`.
+Mandatory, type depends on contents.
-- `type` is a type of `value`.
+- `type` points how to process KVS records for this `key`.
+It may be incremental or full re-write of previous values.
+Must be described in future AIPs.
 Integer, mandatory.

-Types allowed:
-- `0` for string
-- `ни хуя не понимаю. как-то приложение все же работает при этом`
+Default `0`.

 ### Examples